 (89) Line 89 Mark all breakfast approaches that apply.

-(91-96) Lines 91-96 enter breakfast price for paid and reduced-price for that sites grade group.
+(91-96) Lines 91-96 enter breakfast price for paid and reduced-price for this site’s grade group.
 If the site does not serve the other grade groups, enter 0 in the other grade group fields.
 Public schools and charter schools must have a reduced-price rate of $0.00 because of state funding for the reduced-price rate.
 Private schools may have a reduced-price rate that does not exceed $.30.

-(97-103) NO ACTION NEEDED Lines 97-103 data is not accurate in CNPweb due to previous years COVID operations.
+(97-103) NO ACTION NEEDED Lines 97-103 data is not accurate in CNPweb due to previous years’ COVID operations.
 Please disregard this section.
-ODE CNP used external data to determine if the sites are required to operate breakfast after the bell.
+ODE CNP used external data to determine if sites are required to operate breakfast after the bell.

 (105) Line 105 If this site is not a Special Milk Program site, you will select Not Participating from the dropdown box.